Embodied Compassionate Healing

 Each session is shaped by the moment-to-moment needs of the client, integrating what’s most supportive and meaningful in that space.
 By working from the bottom up — through the body, the deeper patterns held in the nervous system, and the emotional experience — we begin to create the conditions for lasting, embodied change that ripples into thoughts, beliefs, and ways of being.

-Languages spoken: English and Brazilian Portuguese.
+English and Brazilian Portuguese.

 Beyond Coping: Expanding Into Possibility